tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 However, there are several problems with this.
 First, you have to add in the path for each setting, each time.
 Second, if you are running the app on different operating systems the backslashes have to be constructed differently.

 W> ### Don't hard code Paths!
-W> **The road to hell is paved with hard-coded paths.** [Hard-coding paths](http://en.wikipedia.org/wiki/Hard_coding) is a [software engineering anti-pattern](http://sourcemaking.com/antipatterns), and will make your project [less portable](http://en.wikipedia.org/wiki/Software_portability) - meaning that when you run it on another computer, it probably won't work!
+W> **The road to hell is paved with hard-coded paths.** [Hard-coding paths](http://en.wikipedia.org/wiki/Hard_coding) is a [software engineering anti-pattern](http://sourcemaking.com/antipatterns), and will make your project [less portable](http://en.wikipedia.org/wiki/Software_portability) -- meaning that when you run it on another computer, it probably won't work!
+(Or it will work, just with a lot of effort!)

 ### Dynamic Paths
 A better solution is to make use of built-in Python functions to work out the path of your `templates` directory automatically.
 This way, an absolute path can be obtained regardless of where you place your Django project's code.
 This, in turn, means that your project becomes more *portable.*

 At the top of your `settings.py` file, there is a variable called `BASE_DIR`.
 This variable stores the path to the directory in which your project's `settings.py` module is contained.
 This is obtained by using the special Python `__file__` attribute, which is [set to the path of your settings module](http://stackoverflow.com/a/9271479).
 Using this as a parameter to `os.path.abspath()` guarantees the *absolute path* to the `settings.py` module.
 The call to `os.path.dirname()` then provides the reference to the absolute path of the *directory containing* the `settings.py` module.
-Calling `os.path.dirname()` again removes another directory layer, so that `BASE_DIR` then points to `<workspace>/tango_with_django_project/`.
+Calling `os.path.dirname()` again removes another directory layer, so that `BASE_DIR` then points to your project directory, or `<workspace>/tango_with_django_project/`.
 If you are curious, you can see how this works by adding the following lines to your `settings.py` file.

 {lang="python",linenos=off}
 	print(__file__)